keimindev/ming.github.io/README.md

 ## Welcome to [Ming's Dev blog](https://keimindev.github.io/)

-I write about what I've learned in the dev world.
+I write about what I've learned in the dev world. <br>
-Thank you for visiting my blog
+Thank you for visiting my blog <br>
-개인 블로그입니다!
+개인 블로그입니다! <br>

 ### Thanks for [Klisé](https://github.com/piharpi/jekyll-klise.git)